Putting Central Park in the Picture

 Looking east, snag a one-of-a-kind skyline shot incorporating the hotel’s French Gothic/French Renaissance Châteauesque roofline with its handsome gargoyles.
 For families and guests with pets, The Sherry-Netherland is in the perfect location on the doorstep of Central Park for exploring this spectacular urban oasis together.

-For a special Central Park experience, book our Picnic in the Park Package.
+For a special Central Park experience, book one of our luxury hotel special offers.

 The New York Experience